 Whatever type of custody or visitation you’re awarded, the most important thing you can do is meet your commitments.
 Be on time for scheduled visits, events, and to drop kids off at daycare or school.
 The most valuable gift you can give children during a divorce is your attention and time.

-Remember: for more help navigating custody arrangements, you can always reach out to Sandoval Family Law for assistance.
+Remember: for more help navigating custody arrangements, you can always reach out to Sandoval Family Law in Austin, TX for assistance.
+We will help you with all your legal obligations and provide you with the best lawyer for your case.